diegofornalha/coflow.com.br/content/pages/blog/index.md

     titlePt: Allons-y !
     text: |
       Aprenda a linguagem de programação Cadence com os melhores professores
-    textPt: >-
-      The Stackbit theme is flexible and scalable to every need.
-It can manage any layout and any screen.
     actions:
       - type: Button
         label: Try it now